 Instructional Modalities

 Courses may be taught in a variety of modalities once approved and need not seek UOCC approval to teach in different modalities.
 Modality will be decided at the department level at the time of scheduling an individual instance of the course, referred to as a “class”, for any given term.
 Instructional modality choices should be grounded in pedagogy and student success goals rather than department or instructor convenience.
-Departments are responsible for ensuring that assigned faculty are adequately trained to teach in specialized modalities such as WEB SYNC, WEB ASYNC or HYBRID.
+Departments are responsible for ensuring that instructors of record are adequately trained to teach in specialized modalities such as WEB SYNC, WEB ASYNC or HYBRID.
 UO Online is available for consultation in the design and delivery of courses with online components.

 UO Requirements for Online Courses (Hybrid, Asynchronous Online and Synchronous Online)

-Departments are responsible for ensuring that classes taught in the modalities listed in this section meet the federal guidelines for online courses and that instructors teaching these classes have the appropriate experience and/or training to successfully teach in these modalities.
+Departments are responsible for ensuring that classes taught in the modalities listed in this section meet the federal guidelines for online courses and that instructors of record teaching these classes have the appropriate experience and/or training to successfully teach in these modalities.
 To assist with that, the following conditions must be met:

 See also UO definitions of course modalities.